Messaging that actually works in B2B healthcare.

 "The first thing people do after our calls is look at our website.
 And it doesn't match what we just told them."

 Your sales team is closing deals despite the website, not because of it.
 Every prospect who checks your homepage after a call sees messaging that undersells what you actually do.
-That gap is costing you deals you never hear about.
-See how this plays out in real healthcare positioning case studies.
+That gap costs you deals you never hear about.

 "I don't know what our positioning is, and I'm the founder of the company."

 You close deals because you can explain the product better than anyone.
-But that doesn't scale past the first few hires.
-The positioning needs to live outside your head so your sales team, your website, and your outbound all tell the same story.
+That doesn't scale past the first few hires.
+The positioning needs to live outside your head.
+So your sales team, your website, and your outbound all tell the same story.

 "We keep getting compared to tools that aren't even in our category."

-Your buyers compare you to the wrong competitors because the positioning doesn't draw a clear enough line.
+Your buyers compare you to the wrong competitors because the messaging hasn't picked a lane.
 When a certified clinical platform gets compared to a general purpose chatbot, the problem isn't the product.
-It's that the messaging hasn't picked a lane.
-Read the Ambience Healthcare positioning review for a real example.
+It's the story.

 What happens when the positioning matches the vision